 Further information

-For further information, including examples refer to our information sheet TPB(I) 36/2021 Supervisory arrangements under the Tax Agent Services Act 2009.
+For further information, including examples refer to our information sheet TPB(I) 48/2024 Supervision, competency and quality management under the Tax Agent Services Act 2009.